-If you love exquisite language, don’t miss The Sting of It, the third book of poems by A.J.
-Odasso ’05.
+If you love exquisite language, don’t miss The Sting of It, the first full-length book of poems by AJ Odasso ’05.
 From the opening page, Odasso balances splendid sounds and stunning imagery with the sharp realization “that eternity/ is a pivot-swing” and “We are here waiting/ for death, for an answer, for the door—.”

 The door that subsequently opens for readers leads to work that is both classical and modern, restrained and deeply moving.
 Odasso, who uses the pronouns they, their, theirs, has said in interviews that their earliest influence was Shakespeare’s sonnets.
 The poet effortlessly echoes the cadence and beauty of the Bard’s writing while also creating a distinctive, vital voice.